ethereum/EIPs/EIPS/eip-1.md

 Vetting an idea publicly before going as far as writing a EIP is meant to save the potential author time.
 Asking the Ethereum community first if an idea is original helps prevent too much time being spent on something that is guaranteed to be rejected based on prior discussions (searching the Internet does not always do the trick).
 It also helps to make sure the idea is applicable to the entire community and not just the author.
 Just because an idea sounds good to the author does not mean it will work for most people in most areas where Ethereum is used.
 Examples of appropriate public forums to gauge interest around your EIP include [the Ethereum subreddit], [the Issues section of this repository], and [one of the Ethereum Gitter chat rooms].
 In particular, [the Issues section of this repository] is an excellent place to discuss your proposal with the community and start creating more formalized language around your EIP.

 Once the champion has asked the Ethereum community whether an idea has any chance of acceptance a draft EIP should be presented as a [pull request].
-This gives the author a chance to coninuously edit the draft EIP for proper formatting and quality.
+This gives the author a chance to continuously edit the draft EIP for proper formatting and quality.
 This also allows for further public comment and the author of the EIP to address concerns about the proposal.

-If the EIP collaborators approves, the EIP editor will assign the EIP a number (generally the issue or PR number related to the EIP), label it as Standards Track, Informational, or Meta, give it status “Draft”, and add it to the git repository.
+If the EIP collaborators approve, the EIP editor will assign the EIP a number (generally the issue or PR number related to the EIP), label it as Standards Track, Informational, or Meta, give it status “Draft”, and add it to the git repository.
 The EIP editor will not unreasonably deny an EIP.
 Reasons for denying EIP status include duplication of effort, being technically unsound, not providing proper motivation or addressing backwards compatibility, or not in keeping with the Ethereum philosophy.

 Standards Track EIPs consist of three parts, a design document, implementation, and finally if warranted an update to the [formal specification].
 The EIP should be reviewed and accepted before an implementation is begun, unless an implementation will aid people in studying the EIP.
 Standards Track EIPs must be implemented in at least three viable Ethereum clients before it can be considered Final.

-For an EIP to be accepted it must meet certain minimum criteria.
+For a EIP to be accepted it must meet certain minimum criteria.
 It must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must be solid and must not complicate the protocol unduly.

 Once a EIP has been accepted, the implementations must be completed.
 When the implementation is complete and accepted by the community, the status will be changed to “Final”.